Meet Our Team

 of California, Irvine School of Medicine.
 He obtained his general surgery

-Endovascular Surgery fellowship at the University of Southern California
+and Endovascular Surgery fellowship at the University of Southern California

 Medical Center in Los Angeles.